stan-dev/design-docs/designs/0004-sparse-matrices.md

 ```

 The size and non-zero indices for sparse matrices in the parameter block must be from either the data block or transformed data block.
 This is because Stan's I/O and posterior analysis infrastructure assumes the same sparsity pattern in each iteration of the model.

+**NOTE**

+After speaking with Dan Simpson him and Aki would not like sparse matrices to be available in params unless they are used in temporary scopes (at least that's what I have written in my notes so apologies if I wrote that down incorrectly).
+I'm not sure about this and think we should discuss it.

 ## Helper Functions